Automorphisms of the Cube $n^d$: Corners, Main Diagonals and Edges

-Now we are ready to prove Lemma~\ref{prp:MainDiagonal}. \begin{lemmax}[stated in Section \ref{sec:Automorphism}] \MainDiagonalLemma \end{lemmax} \begin{proof} Every point on a main diagonal has only one block.
+\begin{lemma} Every automorphism $S \in \T_n^d$ maps a main diagonal $m \in \L_m(n^d)$ onto a main diagonal $m' \in \L_m(n^d)$. \end{lemma} \begin{proof} Every point on a main diagonal has only one block.
 For $n$ even the proof is trivial.
-For every point $q \in n^d$ it holds that any of blocks of $q$ is not the $\gamma$-block.
+For every point $q \in [n]^d$ it holds that any of blocks of $q$ is not the $\gamma$-block.
 Therefore, every point $p \in m$ has degree $2^d - 1$ and any point which is not in any main diagonal has at least two blocks and thus the degree at most $2^{d - 1}$ (by Lemma~\ref{lem:NonCentralDegree}).
-Every automorphism $T \in \T_n^d$ has to preserve the point degree.
+Every automorphism $S \in \T_n^d$ has to preserve the point degree.
 Thus, a point $p \in m$ has to be mapped onto a point $p' \in m'$.

 Now we prove the lemma for $n$ odd.
 The center of the cube $c$ is always mapped onto $c$ ($c$ is the only point of degree $\frac{3^d-1}{2}$).
 Therefore, the main diagonal $m \in \L_m(n^d)$ has to be mapped onto a line $\ell \in \L(n^d)$ such that $c \in \ell$.
 By Lemma~\ref{lem:Degree}, we know the degree of a non-central point $p \in \ell$ is $\deg(p)=2^k - 1 + \frac{3^{d-k}-1}{2}$.